 This was further discussed Monday 1605 (GJS).

 The tests described above had been completed.
 The estimated impact described above was confirmed.
 With an addition RD check in the encoder to equalize the search complexity, the coding loss was 0.5% in AI and 0.2% in RA relative to the 6 MPM scheme with truncated binarization.
-As recorded in section 12.2, the 3 MPM scheme will be used.
+Decision: As recorded in section 12.2, the 3 MPM scheme will be used in VTM & draft 2.

 JVET-K0545 Cross check of JVET-K0529, Intra mode coding with 3 MPMs and results for 6 MPM with optimized encoder [A.M.
 Kotra, B. Wang, J. Chen (Huawei)] [late]